The #1 Resource for MLM Legal Assistance

 III.
 Business Opportunity Statutes

-Like buying clubs, “business opportunities” are not illegal, however, they mandate compliance with a host of onerous regulatory requirements.
-The intent behind such legislation is to provide consumers certain protection from large investments for income producing opportunities.
+Like buying clubs, business opportunities are not illegal, however, they mandate compliance with a host of onerous regulatory requirements.
+The intent behind such legislation is to provide consumers with certain protection from large investments for income producing opportunities.
 Historically, such “opportunities” have ranged from ostrich farms to vending machines businesses.
 The protection includes disclosure of information about the opportunity and its promoters, contract rescission rights, bonding, and state registration.
-As a practical matter, business opportunity statutes encompass most business activities for which the promoter asserts that a certain amount of income may be earned.
-A “business opportunity” is essentially defined as a sale or lease of any products, equipment, supplies or services for which the seller represents that: (1) the purchaser may or will derive income which exceeds the price paid for the opportunity; or (2) it will provide a sales or marketing program to enable the purchaser to derive income which exceeds the price paid for the opportunity.
+As a practical matter, business opportunity statutes encompass most business activities for which the promoter asserts that money may be made.

 As with buying clubs, the impact of business opportunity statutes is manifold and burdensome.
-Generally, business opportunities must be registered with the state (usually the Attorney General).
+Generally, business opportunities must be registered with the state(usually the Attorney General).
 Significant personal disclosures about the promoters, the promoters’ backgrounds, and the promoters’ personal finances are mandatory.
-In addition, substantial factual and financial disclosures, much like a stock prospectus, must be provided to potential purchasers regarding the opportunity.
+In addition, substantial factual and financial disclosures must be provided to potential purchasers regarding the opportunity.
 The rationale behind such disclosures is to afford prospective purchasers the ability to make a fully informed decision regarding the opportunity.
-Purchasers enjoy expansive rights to rescind their contracts.
-Further, bonding is typically required in each state in which the opportunity is offered.
-Some states require that business opportunities establish an escrow account into which all or a significant portion of the purchase price must be placed until the goods are received by the purchaser.
+In some states, purchasers enjoy expansive rights to rescind their contracts.
+In some states, there may be a waiting period of as long as 10 days from the date that the opportunity is presented before a prospect may sign up.
+Further, bonding is required in some of the business opportunity regulating states.

 Fortunately, the intent behind such legislation is to protect consumers from large swindles.
 To that end, and because the risks substantially decline below a minimum investment level, statutes defining business opportunities contain minimum initial investment threshold exemptions.
-However, to make matters difficult, the minimum threshold differs among states and the Federal Trade Commission’s Franchise and Business Opportunity Rule.(18) Under the F.T.C. rule, as well as the majority of the states, the minimum threshold is $500.00.
-The threshold in some states however, such as Maryland, is as low as $200.00.(19)
+If the initial investment falls below the applicable threshold, the promoter need not comply with the burdensome business opportunity law requirements.
+However, to make matters difficult, the threshold differs among states.
+In the majority of the states that have a business opportunity law, the threshold is $500.00.
+The threshold in some states however, is as low as $200.00.

 Return to Top of Page